-- Customer identification means identifying the person and verifying his/her identity by using reliable, independent source documents, data or information.
+- Customer identification means identifying the person and verifying his/her identity by i. using reliable, independent source documents, data or information.
 The dealers need to obtain sufficient information necessary to establish, to their satisfaction, the identity of each new customer, whether regular or occasional, and the purpose of the intended nature of brokering relationship.
 Being satisfied means that the dealer is able to satisfy the competent authorities that due diligence was observed based on the risk profile of the customer in compliance of the extant guidelines in place.
 Besides risk perception, the nature of information/documents required would also depend on the type of customer (individual, corporate, etc).
 For customers that are natural persons, the dealers shall obtain sufficient identification data to verify the identity of the customer, his address/location, and also his recent photograph.
 For customers that are legal persons or entities, the dealers shall (i) verify the legal status of the legal person/entity through proper and relevant documents (ii) verify that any person purporting to act on behalf of the legal person/entity is so authorized and identify and verify the identity of that person (iii) understand the ownership and control structure of the customer and determine who are the natural persons who ultimately control the legal person.
-Customer Identification requirements in respect of a few typical cases, especially, legal persons requiring an extra element of caution are given in Annexure I for the guidance of dealers. - Pan No must be verified from Income Tax Web Site - If the dealer decides to accept such accounts in terms of the Customer Acceptance Policy, the dealer shall take reasonable measures to identify the beneficial owner(s) and verify his/her/their identity in a manner so that it is satisfied that it knows who the beneficial owner(s) is/are.
+Customer Identification requirements in respect of a few typical cases, especially, legal persons requiring an extra element of caution are given in Annexure I for the guidance of dealers. - ii.
+Pan No must be verified from Income Tax Web Site - iii.
+If the dealer decides to accept such accounts in terms of the Customer Acceptance Policy, the dealer shall take reasonable measures to identify the beneficial owner(s) and verify his/her/their identity in a manner so that it is satisfied that it knows who the beneficial owner(s) is/are. - iv.
+Identifying beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the client and/or the person on whose behalf a transaction is being conducted. - I. For clients other than individuals or trusts a.
+The identity of the natural person, who, whether acting alone or together, or through one or more juridical person, exercises control through ownership or who ultimately has a controlling ownership interest.